disqontrol/disqontrol/README.md

 Save this code in a file, let's call it the Disqontrol bootstrap file.

-NOTE: For a longer and commented example, see `docs/examples/disqontrol_bootstrap.php`
+For a longer and commented example, see `docs/examples/disqontrol_bootstrap.php`

-When running Disqontrol as a command line application, tell it what bootstrap file it should use by adding the argument "--bootstrap":
+When running Disqontrol as a command line application, tell it what bootstrap file it should use by adding the argument `--bootstrap`:

 ``` bash
 /path/to/disqontrol supervisor --bootstrap=/file/to/disqontrol_bootstrap.php